Animal Kingdom Foundation

-Animal Kingdom Foundation or simply AKF, is a non-profit animal welfare non-governmental organization based in the Philippines.
+Animal Kingdom Foundation or AKF, is a non-profit animal welfare non-governmental organization based in the Philippines.
 Founded in 2002, it is committed to "improving the living and welfare conditions of animals", eliminating the trade of dog meat for human consumption, and advocating for the improvement of animal living conditions.

 History

-Animal Kingdom Foundation was founded in 2002 by Charles Leslie Wartenberg, driven by his love for animals and after learning about the dog meat trade in the Philippines and how commonly practiced it is in the provinces.
-Troubled by this act, he arranged a team that would attempt to save the dogs from slaughter and make the perpetrators liable for their acts.
-Due to its prevalence in the country, numerous raids and interceptions have been conducted in various locations, saving thousands of dogs' lives.
+Animal Kingdom Foundation was founded in 2002 by Charles Leslie Wartenberg after learning about the dog meat trade in the Philippines.
+Slaughtering dogs for their meat is illegal in the Philippines.
+Wartenberg therefore assembled a team intended to attempt to save dogs from slaughter and hold the practitioners liable.
+They have conducted many raids and interceptions in various locations, saving thousands of dogs.